Lebanon’s emergency workers suffer a fatal price in the wake of Israeli bombing

 Many now see parallels between Israel’s year-long campaign in Gaza and its onslaught on Lebanon, with the escalating attacks against emergency services and the buildings that house the displaced and the crowded neighbourhoods of Beirut.

-Last week, an UN commission of inquiry stated that Israel had “conducted a concerted campaign to destroy Gaza’s health care system”.
+Last week, an UN of inquiry stated that Israel had “conducted a concerted campaign to destroy Gaza’s health care system”.

 The commission accused Israel of “committing war crimes and crimes against humanity by exterminating medical personnel and facilities with relentless and deliberate attacks”.
 Israel rejected the findings of the commission.